 In a home, spring cleaning is usually done over a weekend or perhaps a full week.
 In a warehouse, it may need to be stretched over several weeks.
-This creates the mentality of "we'll get to it later."
+This creates the mentality of “we’ll get to it later.”
 The more you say that, the less likely it is to actually happen.
-Create a defined cleaning schedule with deadlines to keep your warehouse spring cleaning on track.
+Create a defined cleaning schedule with deadlines to keep your warehouse spring cleaning track.

 Damaged equipment takes up valuable space in the warehouse.
 If it simply needs to be repaired, make the repairs.
 If you need to buy new equipment, dispose of the old equipment and get something new.
 Not only will this make the warehouse feel fresher, but it will also improve safety for anyone working around the equipment.